tcollier/spiral/README.md

 # Spiral Matrix Traversal

-Iterate over a 2-D matrix in a spiral path, e.g.
+Iterate over a 2-D matrix in a clockwise or counter-clockwise spiral path.

 ## Usage